rednafi/pysanity/docs/guidelines.md

     ZeroDivisionError: division by zero
     ```

-* Do not assign a lambda expression (flake8 will complain if do so).
-Define a normal function if the need arises.
+* Do not assign lambda expressions to variables(flake8 will complain if do so).
+Define normal functions if the need arises.
     ```python
     # bad
     divider = lambda some_list: list(map(lambda n: n // 2, some_list))